The US Charade of ‘Palestine’ in Jerusalem

 But to return to that Ma’an visit.

+It also cited Ma’an’s “uses of the term ‘apartheid,’ accusations of ‘ethnic cleansing’ and references to terrorism as resistance.”

-I cannot wait for Noll’s visit to Bet El and the editorial offices of Arutz Sheva (Israel National News)—not that the two are comparable—or to Tel Shiloh to learn of the more than 3,000-year-old history of Jews in this land.
-In fact, just as I had blogged numerous times when the Jerusalem Consulate existed before it was eliminated by former President Donald Trump, Secretary of State Mike Pompeo and US Ambassador to Israel David Friedman, the official in charge never came out to visit a Jewish community.
+I cannot wait for Noll’s visit to Bet El and the editorial offices of Arutz Sheva (Israel National News) — not that the two are comparable — or to Tel Shiloh to learn of the more than 3,000-year-old history of Jews in this land.
+In fact, just as I blogged numerous times when the Jerusalem Consulate existed before it was eliminated by former president Donald Trump, then-secretary of State Mike Pompeo, and ambassador to Israel David Friedman, the official in charge never came out to visit a Jewish community.
 Neither did that official allow Jewish students living in Judea and Samaria to apply for grants, like those of Arab ethnicity, or allow the Jews residing there to participate in sponsored events involving art, culture, music, sports or even non-political conservation concerns.

 The United States should not be playing games in Jerusalem.